 The best blogs tell us how it is for most of us.
 Practical information, authentic inspiration, and beautiful destinations without the bullshit.

-So if you are looking for build advice, lifestyle guides, great van life destinations, or a bit of motivation, we have put together a list of the very best van life blogs in 2021 to help you get your daily dose of wanderlust.
+So if you are looking for build advice, lifestyle guides, great van life destinations, or a bit of motivation, we have put together a list of the very best van life blogs and vanlife bloggers to help you get your daily dose of wanderlust.

 Before we get started allow us to take a minute for a shameless plug… if you are looking for straightforward practical van life advice and inspiration, destination guides, and articles on living and working from the road, please take a moment to sign up for The Vanabond Tales newsletter.

-* I have made an effort to reach out to the owners of every blog mentioned below for permission to use their photos.
+* I have made an effort to reach out to the vanlife bloggers mentioned below for permission to use their photos.
 If you own one of the photos below and would prefer me not to use it here, please let me know.

-Gnomad Home: Best Van Life Build on a Budget
+Gnomad Home: Best Build on a Budget Blog

-Vanlifers since 2017, Jayme and John’s blog, Gnomad Home, is a great place to start when pimping your ride.
+Vanlifers (and vanlife bloggers) since 2017, Jayme and John’s blog, Gnomad Home, is a great place to start when pimping your ride.
 Particularly useful if your home on wheels is not a conventional panel van.

 These guys focus on budget-friendly van builds which could come in handy if you are starting out on your first van build.